 Providing a highly reliable service is one of our top priorities.
 In the name of transparency, we publish our uptime statistics so you can see what availability to expect from Teamup Calendar.

-Please read below what these numbers mean and why they are more accurate and honest than most uptime statistics you will find on the Internet.
+Please read below what these numbers mean and why these are more accurate and honest than most uptime statistics you will find on the Internet.

 |Region||Uptime||Avg. downtime per month|

 Uptime data is collected by three monitoring servers located in Asia, Europe and the United States.
-These monitoring servers periodically submit requests to our calendar servers and track the responses or failures to respond.
-The monitoring servers are located outside of Teamup’s data centers and access the service across the Internet like a regular user.
+These monitoring servers periodically submit requests to our servers and track the responses.
+The monitoring servers are located outside of Teamup’s data centers and access the service across the Internet, like a regular calendar user.

-In our experience the biggest source of downtime are connectivity issues in the Internet, followed by planned maintenance (which we usually schedule outside of main business hours), then followed by unplanned server issues.
+In our experience, the biggest sources of downtime are network connectivity issues, followed by planned maintenance (which we usually schedule outside of main business hours), then followed by unplanned server issues.

 Keywords: Uptime, SLA, service level agreement, reliability, availability